TheFudge/BlaBlaZation/README.md

 You can use this plugin wether your app is commercial, private or non-commercial.
 But please include this notice in your credits if you have any:

-Localization by BlatherLocalization (since 2019).
+Localization by Blather.
 Find it on github.com/TheFudge/BlatherLocalization.

 Furthermore, I would be thrilled to see what types of products use this plugin so drop me a line about your product if you have a bit of spare time.